 Adverse Camber

 • regular rehearsals (mostly Tuesday evenings, followed by a couple of pints) which makes it both a gigging band and a kind of a bass workshop for us both.

-Recent gigs have been at a book launch at Lancaster Maritime Museum, a bookshop party, jazz upstairs at the Gregson community arts venue in Lancaster, at the Dukes Theatre… It may be a bit of a minority taste but, hey, minorities are important.
+Gigs have included a book launch at Lancaster Maritime Museum, a bookshop party, jazz upstairs at the Gregson community arts venue in Lancaster, at the Dukes Theatre, at the jazz festival, with film and photography, at a green fair, the Gillow pub, in Waterstone’s bookshop… It may be a bit of a minority taste but, hey, minorities are important.
 And people like it—we’re getting more gigs.
 Book us!

+Adverse Camber